 interest on this page to convey something of the

-make it an attractive magnet in our planetary culture.
+have made it an attractive magnet in our planetary culture.
+Vive la France!

 the work of Paul

 Bénichou (1908-2001) has been the focus of my scholarship.
 I have

 page devoted to his work, containing a number of critical studies of

 Bénichou as well as a brief biography and an annotated

 bibliography.
 I have published a translation of Le sacre de l'écrivain (1973), have completed a translation of

 Le Temps des prophètes (1977) that I hope to publish soon, and am working on a translation of Les mages

 authentic French products for kitchen, home, and table!